neurodebian/neurodebian/sphinx/quotes-nihr01.rst

    :author: Mario Kleiner
    :affiliation: Dipl.
 Inf., Psychtoolbox lead developer, Department for Cognitive and Computational Psychophysics, Max Planck Institute for Biological Cybernetics, Tuebingen, Germany
    :date: 2011-06-21
-   :tags:  lofs, vm, contributions, practices
+   :tags:  lofs, vm, contributions, practices, upstream
    :group: Research software projects

    We find the approach taken by NeuroDebian and the progress it made so far very pleasant and promising.  [...]
 The NeuroDebian team helped us to improve the quality of our software and of some of our processes by review, constructive suggestions and even software patches.
 The availability of the NeuroDebian Virtual Machine was instrumental for fast porting of the Psychtoolbox to a 64 bit Linux environment.